Skip to article frontmatterSkip to article content

 Compared to classical force fields, DFT can provide more properties, such as electronic structure, bonding, and reactivity.
 DFT can be used to study a variety of systems, including molecules, solids, and surfaces.

-However, DFT has some limitations, such as the underestimation of band gaps, the lack of dispersion (van der Waals) interactions, problematic treatment for the strongly correlated system, and the sensitivity to the choice of exchange-correlation functional.
-These limitations can be addressed by using more advanced functionals, such as hybrid functionals, and by including corrections for dispersion interactions.
+However, DFT has some limitations, such as the underestimation of band gaps, the fact that many local and semi-local functionals miss dispersion (van der Waals) interactions, the problematic treatment of strongly correlated systems, and the sensitivity to the choice of exchange-correlation functional.
+These limitations can often be mitigated by using more advanced functionals, such as hybrid functionals, and by including dispersion corrections.

 Semi-Empirical Methods